 Shaun Jackson joined the practice in 2000.
 Shaun has always had an interest in addressing health inequalities and working with marginalised populations to deliver innovative health care.
 He has extensive experience of working with homeless people, people who experience substance misuse problems, sex workers and asylum seekers.

-Rachel Brennan - Homeless Team Manager
+Rachel Brennan - Homeless Service Manager

 Rachel joined the Homeless Team in 2013 and has a background in international development, welfare benefits and higher education.